bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 }
 ```

-Our app should now be creating a wallet when we click **Create Mnemonic** followed by **Create Wallet**
+The AwesomeBitcoinApp should now be creating a wallet when we click **Create Mnemonic** followed by **Create Wallet**.

 <img src="./exploring_bdk_rn/bdk_rn_tutorial_screen_createwallet.png" style="display: block; margin: 0 auto; zoom:50%;" />

 The wallet created is a HD wallet and the address displayed is the 0 index address for the wallet.
 The path used by default is 84'/1'/0'/0/* for addresses and 84'/1'/0'/1/* for change.

+As we specified `testnet` and did not specify `blockChainName` and  `blockChainConfigUrl` a default testnet electum server will be used as the bitcoin node, `ssl://electrum.blockstream.info` is the default url used for testnet.

-Using just mnemonic is a quick route to creating a wallet with bdk-rn.
+Using `mnemonic` is a quick way to create a new wallet with bdk-rn.
 The `createWallet()` method in `bdk-rn` has many optional arguments to configure the wallet.
 In addition to mnemonic a wallet can be created with a descriptor as well.
 If a descriptor is passed as an argument the wallet will be created using the descriptor.
 When using a descriptor, arguments for network, password and mnemonic are not required. bdk-rn has a `createDescriptor()` method to create a descriptor.
 More about output descriptors here https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md and here https://github.com/LtbLightning/bdk-rn#createdescriptor

 ```javascript
 // using a descriptor to create wallet